daniel-rajakumar/.vimrcs/README.md

 # VIM binds WITH NON-QWERTY LAYOUT ❤

-On Vim, Visual Studio, VSCode, and all idea editors (tested in pycharm, android studio).
+On Vim, Visual Studio, VSCode, and all idea editors (tested on pycharm, android studio).

 Basically use qwerty layout when in {